PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

 # BS PAYONE Payment for plentymarkets 7

-!!
-Note: The use of this plug-in requires a release code, which can be obtained from PSG Projektmanagement GmbH.
-Under certain conditions, you can take part of an attractive promotion program through PSG Projektmanagement GmbH in conjunction with this payment method paydirekt.
-[Click here for the registration form](https://www.psg-projektmanagement.de/bs-payone/)
+**Hinweis: The Distribution in Plentymarkets system is controlled by PSG Projektmanagement GmbH.
+[Click here for Registration](https://www.psg-projektmanagement.de/bs-payone/)**

 Payment with BS PAYONE convinces